jsadeli/ZENIQLO/README.md

 ### Requirements

-- A browser supporting HTML5 canvas (tested on Chrome)
+A browser supporting HTML5 canvas and Ogg audio (tested on Google Chrome).

 ## Tools